weizh888/PokeAlarmWiki/Dynamic-Text-Substitution.md

 2. You are familiar with [JSON formatting](http://www.w3schools.com/json/default.asp)
 3. You have read and understood the [Alarm Configuration](https://github.com/kvangent/PokeAlarm/wiki/Alarm-Configuration) Wiki
 4. You are comfortable with the layout of `alarms.json`.
+5. You are using the latest version of PokeAlarm

 ## Introduction